terequell/solidity_eth_app/README.md

 As a web-interface used React application builded by Vite.

 How to launch?

-yarn && yarn dev
+Just bash yarn && yarn dev